paulegg1/aws-bootcamp-cruddur-2023/journal/week3.md

       });
  ```

- One other change worthy of note is the addition of the variables required in the backend-flask section of the dockerfile:
+ One other change worthy of note is the addition of the variables required in the backend-flask section of the dockerfile, I am working hard to keep any real values for the IDs and Tokens for the various component out of the repo files.
+I like to store them in the GitPod environment:

  ```dockerfile
       AWS_SECRET_ACCESS_KEY: "${AWS_SECRET_ACCESS_KEY}"